Freehold Raceway: History

 In 2005, Freehold was also the temporary home of the Yonkers Trot, part of the Triple Crown of Harness Racing for Trotters, while renovations took place at Yonkers Raceway.

-Freehold Raceway has two meets per year.
-They race from New Years Day until the end of May, then reopen in September and race until the middle of December.
-There are two harness tracks in New Jersey, Freehold Raceway and The Meadowlands.
-There are several farms and training centers located near Freehold Raceway which stable hundreds of standardbred racehorses.
+Closure

+In September 2024 track officials announced that Freehold Raceway would close at the end of the year, with the track's general manager citing operational reasons with no "plausible way forward."
+Freehold's last racing program was held on December 28, 2024, with over 1,000 spectators in attendance.
+The final race was won by T's Raider II, driven by Johnathan Ahle.

+As of the announcement of its closure, there was no word on future plans for the Freehold Raceway site.

 Triple Dead Heat

 Freehold Raceway was the site of the first ever photo finish triple dead heat win in a harness race.
 Double, triple and even quadruple dead heats were more commonly awarded in horse racing when finishes were judged by the naked eye in real time.
 With the advent of photo finish technology in the second quarter of the 20th century, there was a significant decrease in dead heats.

 During a harness race on October 3, 1953, the noses of horses Patchover (driven by Ed Myer), Payne Hall (F. Albertson) and Penny Maid (E. Beede) passed the finish line at exactly the same time.